LJIsak/hw-mom/README.md

 This will create a layout with 3 rows (since there are 3 rows of text) and 5 columns (since the maximum sum of widths over all rows is 5).

 > Tip: because of dynamic resizing, there is no difference between two 1x1 widgets next to one another and two 2x2 widgets next to one another.

+# Themes
+The available themes can be modified by editing the `settings/themes.json` file.
+See `settings/sample_themes.json` for examples.